5 Ultimate Tips On How To Train For a Marathon

 Positioning of aid stations is equally important.
 If you plan your fluid intake properly on the way, you can leave your hydration pack at home.

-Also, find out how many fellow runners will run the marathon with you to have an approximate idea how it will look like on race day.
+Also, find out how many fellow runners will run the marathon with you to have an approximate idea of what it will look like on race day.

 Try a race prior to your marathon